 Part of this transition from kid to teen deals greatly with independence.
 So, I’m sure your “kids” have baked or cooked with you before, right?
 But “tweens?”
 They might not enjoy it as much anymore.

-7. Decorate their room (not just pick it up)
+7. Decorate the bedroom (not just pick it up)

 Kids hate chores.
 But tweens...actually tweens hate chores, too!